DinoChiesa/ApiLoadGen/README.md

 ----------------------

 The JS files here are NodeJS scripts.
-They also require some other node modules, including: q, sleep, restify, assert, and fs.
-To run these sripts, including the server3.js, you may have to:
+They also require some other node modules, including: q, sleep, assert, and fs.
+To run these sripts, including server4.js, you may have to:

- `$ npm install q restify sleep`
+ `$ npm install q sleep`

 in your local directory.